thedexican/medium-wage/README.md

 # Medium Wage

-Answering the age old question... `What percentile is my salary as compared to others in my area?`
+Answering the age old question... `Where does my salary fall as compared to others in my area?`

 ## Requirements

-* Python 3.12.2
+* Python 3.12

 ## Setup